Switch-Bros/NRO-Forwarder/README.md

 ## PlayLogPolicy & PlayLogQueryCapability
 Included control.nacp - modifies the PlayLogPolicy flag (0x3037) which is now set to 0x02 (Return None).
 PlayLogQueryCapability (0x3210) is also set to 0x02 (Allow all titles).
-This stops the forwarder from showing up in your activity logs (you canuse DBI installer to check this).
+This stops the forwarder from showing up in your activity logs (you can use DBI installer to check this).

 ## Alternatives to this program
 [NSP Forwarder Generator](https://nsp-forwarder-git-fork-masagrator-main-tootallteam.vercel.app/)